dkumi12/CodeAlpha_HandwrittenRecognitionModel/README.md

 ```

 ### Download the Dataset
 The training dataset (images stored in the `Images` folder) is not included in this repository due to its large size (~578 MB).
-Download the dataset from [insert link to external storage, e.g., Google Drive or Dropbox] and place it in the project root as `Images/`.
+Download the dataset from [(https://drive.google.com/drive/folders/1IeUA5T60VL9dx7b1QQCNKGGt3uFA1Ej9?usp=drive_link)] and place it in the project root as `Images/`.
 The dataset metadata is provided in `english.csv`, which maps image filenames to their corresponding labels (0-9, A-Z, a-z).

 ### Optional: Git LFS for Model File
 If the `handwritten_character_recognition_model.h5` file is large, it may be tracked with Git LFS.
 Install Git LFS and pull large files: